-This scholarly report offers an indebt evaluation of the Bilingual Education Project by SIL International.
-The analysts offered an appraisal of the teacher, principal and student’s reaction to Jamaican Creole in the classroom.
+This scholarly report offers an in-debt evaluation of the Bilingual Education Project by SIL International.
+The analysts offer an appraisal of the teacher, principal and student’s reaction to Jamaican Creole in the classroom.
 In addition, it elaborates on how well the language was implemented into the classroom and what steps need to be taken to achieve all its objectives.
 The source is a credible one as SIL is a faith-based nonprofit organization committed to serving language communities worldwide to build capacity for sustainable language development.
 The well documented report was done by Ronald and Diane Morren who are both qualified linguists and education consultants.
-The information appeared objective as it was done by an American organization and it also fit well into my research.
-It offered data as to the how realistic and practical the applicability of Jamaican Creole into the educational system would be.

 Reid, Tyrone.
 “Struggling students – Some 60 per cent fail Supplemental Grade Four Literacy Test” Jamaica Gleaner.
 Published March 11, 2012

 This popular source offers statistical information on the percentages of passes in the Grade Four Literacy Test.
 It showcased the passes and failures of children within primary schools across Jamaica in the 2000’s.
-It seems like a fairly reliable source as its data was published by a long-established newspaper and the writer was the senior staff reporter of the Gleaner Company.
-Moreover, it proved helpful as it offered data which exposed how the high failure rate proved that the educational system needs to driven into the direction of bilingualism.
+It seems like a fairly reliable source as its data was published by a long-established newspaper and the writer is the senior staff reporter of the Gleaner Company.
+Moreover, it proved helpful as it offers data which exposes how the high failure rate proves that the educational system needs to driven into the direction of bilingualism.

 The Language Attitude Survey of Jamaica.
 The Jamaican language unit (2005) Unpub.